jamf/Notifier/README.md

 <p align="center"><img src="/../assets/images/Apps-Highlighted.png" height="400"></p>

 ### Renaming
-The name which is shown within Notification Centre is the name of the applications themselves capitalised, so to change them follow the below.
+The name which is shown within Notification Center is the name of the applications themselves capitalised, so to change them follow the below.
 This will need tp be repeated for both the Alert & Banner applications.

 1. Select the app that you're looking to rename in Xcodes project navigator.
 <p align="center"><img src="/../assets/images/Rename1.png" height="400"></p>